 What You can Expect

 You can expect an out-of-this-world experience that is both fun and educational.
-Our typical field trips start by showing one of our documentary-style films, and continue by leading the students through a tour of our solar system.
-We also show constellations that can be seen in the night sky at this time of year.
+Our typical field trips are one-hour long. field trips start by showing one of our documentary-style films which are typically 20-30 minutes long.
+After the video, our staff will answer audience questions about space exploration and then lead students on a tour of space.
 Our experienced, fun, and professional student staff will make sure that your field trip is the talk of your school.

 If you have an idea of what you would like to do with your field trip that best aligns with your classroom’s curriculum, we are happy to work with you to provide the best experience possible for your students.
 If you are looking for some ideas for activities and lesson plans online, check out our online supplementary educational resources.